psychonaute/hola_proxy_list/README.md

 :heart: :heart: :heart:

-You can say thanks to the author and support ongoing efforts with donations to these wallets:
+You can say thanks to the author by donations to these wallets:

 - ETH: `0xB71250010e8beC90C5f9ddF408251eBA9dD7320e`
 - BTC: